Course admission requirements are specific to each course, so you may be eligible for some courses and not others, depending on your qualifications.

 TAFE/VET/Higher Education level study

-Where a completed Certificate level course, e.g. any Certificate III, is included in the CAR this condition is met by applicants who have completed a Level 3 qualification or above, as specified by the Australian Qualifications Framework (AQF).
+Where a completed Certificate level course, e.g. any Certificate III, is included in the course admission requirements this condition is met by applicants who have completed a Level 3 qualification or above, as specified by the Australian Qualifications Framework (AQF).

 Applicants who have studied at university at AQF Level 6 or higher (e.g. Associate degree or Bachelor degree level or above) for at least one year equivalent full-time study will also meet this requirement.